Second Lawrence Wong Cabinet

-The Second Cabinet of Lawrence Wong of the Government of Singapore was announced on 21 May 2025, and came into effect on 23 May 2025.
+The Second Cabinet of Lawrence Wong of the Government of Singapore was announced on 21 May 2025 and came into effect on 23 May 2025.

 Changes

-Upon his successful supermajority in the 2025 general election, Lawrence Wong stated that his immediate priority was to form the new cabinet, which will be announced "in due course" through a press conference and followed by a swearing-in ceremony.
+Upon his successful supermajority in the 2025 general election, Lawrence Wong stated that his immediate priority was to form the new cabinet, which would be announced "in due course" through a press conference and followed by a swearing-in ceremony.
 He also indicated that NTUC secretary-general Ng Chee Meng was likely to be included, citing the precedent of labour chiefs playing key roles in past Cabinets.
 On 5 May, Wong also announced that Workers' Party's (WP) Pritam Singh would remain as the opposition leader.

 After a photo of Ng and convicted money launderer Su Haijin was circulated online, Ng requested on 6 May for Wong not to assign him any cabinet position.
 Ng also apologised for his "disrespectful" remarks made to public servants at a 2017 Ministry of Education dialogue.

-Wong announced the new cabinet line-up on 21 May.
-Three new coordinating ministers were appointed with Gan Kim Yong as the only Deputy Prime Minister.
-Chan Chun Sing assumed roles as defence minister and coordinating minister for public services, while Desmond Lee took over education and Chee Hong Tat became the national development minister.
-Ong Ye Kung became coordinating minister for social policies, and K. Shanmugam was appointed coordinating minister for national security, with Edwin Tong taking over law and also serving as second minister for home affairs.
-Muhammad Faishal Ibrahim was promoted to senior minister of state for home affairs and acting minister-in-charge of Muslim affairs.
-Newly-elected Members of Parliament (MP) Jeffrey Siow and David Neo became acting ministers for transport and culture, community and youth respectively.
-Wong added that Ng's exclusion from the new Cabinet was a "temporary arrangement" but hoped to include him into the cabinet soon.